 Today’s faculty highlight is Dr. Dwight J. Friesen, Associate Professor of Practical Theology.
 Dr. Friesen brings many years of contextual pastoral experience to The Seattle School.
+Currently he is serving as the part-time Pastor of Bellevue’s St Luke’s Lutheran Church.
 He was the community-curate of an Eastside emerging simple church for more than 11 years; he was ordained by the Christian & Missionary Alliance until surrendering those credentials in solidarity with women seeking ordination.
 He is a liturgical Anabaptist with progressive and emergent sensibilities, actively seeking to root his faith practice within place while linking globally with others who are seeking to live into their contexts.

 Dr. Friesen earned his Doctor of Ministry degree at George Fox University, where his dissertation research focused on the development of a relational hermeneutic toward connective church leadership and ecclesial structure.
 He earned his master’s degree from Trinity International University in Deerfield, Illinois and his undergraduate degree from Ambrose University College in Calgary, Alberta.

 Dwight joined The Seattle School in 2004.
 He is passionate about discovering, learning from, and training locally grounded leaders for Christ’s church emerging after Christendom.
-In addition to his leadership development work at the seminary, Dwight consults with Rero:Fit to help local churches flip the script on funding ministry through reimagining asset management.
-He was a co-founder of the Inhabit Conference, a founding board member of Parish Collective, and engages internationally with the Urban Shalom Society in service of United Nations-Habitat.
+In addition to his leadership development work at the seminary, Dwight is a consultant for churches and missional organizations seeking a more faith ministry within their contexts, and has a focus on helping churches flip the script on funding ministry through reimagining asset management.
+He was a co-founder of the Inhabit Conference, a founding board member of Parish Collective, and he engages internationally with the Urban Shalom Society in service of United Nations-Habitat.

 He has served on the National Council of Churches’ “Faith & Order Commission” and regularly consults, coaches, and speaks to leaders, local churches, regional denominational groups, and independent alternative parish expressions from a wide array of Christian traditions.
 Dwight has served as an adjunct professor at the undergraduate, masters, and doctoral levels at seminaries and Bible colleges in both Canada and the USA, and regularly speaks at conferences both nationally and internationally.

-Dwight, his partner Lynette, their son Pascal, and their one-eyed dog Jack live in the Lake Hills neighborhood of Bellevue, Washington.
+Dwight and his partner Lynette live in the Lake Hills neighborhood of Bellevue, Washington where they are adjusting to life as empty nesters.
 His personal blog is: www.dwightfriesen.com.

 What are you currently reading?